yuguen-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/matmul/README.md

-# QR Decomposition of Matrices
+# Multiplication of matrices of Matrices
-This DPC++ reference design demonstrates high performance QR decomposition of complex/real matrices on FPGA.
+This DPC++ reference design demonstrates high performance multiplication of complex/real matrices on FPGA.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>